Jerska/partition-generator/README.md

 ## Programs needed

-- `emscripten` : Converts C++ into ASM interpretable by `asm.js`
+- emscripten : Converts C++ into ASM interpretable by asm.js
-- `coffee` : Converts coffeescript files into js ones.
+- coffee : Converts coffeescript files into js ones.

 ## Project presentation

 This project is meant to be executed on the client-side.
-So the code is in JavaScript, and in C++ which is then generated in JS with the help of `emscripten`.
+So the code is in JavaScript, and in C++ which is then generated in JS with the help of emscripten.

 We needed a server to be able to use Flash.
 So we came up with a small nodejs server that serves static files.

-We bundled it with make in this simple command :
+This is how you must compile the different parts of this project:

-`npm start`
+- Compiling and running the main program:

-This not only starts the server, but also restarts it when a file is changed.
+    $ make && ./run.sh
-To use it, you will need the `watch` command.
+    access http://localhost:3000/ on a web browser

-To use the Makefile :
+- Creating and viewing the documentation:
-- `make` compiles all `js` files
+    $ make doc
-- `make cxx` compiles only C++ files
+    either open index.html inside doc/html/ or run $ make in doc/latex/ and open the pdf.
-- `make coffee` compiles only coffee files
+- To run the test suite:
-- `make clean` removes the js folder in root
+    $ cd test/ && make

-The project presentation (in French) can be found under `doc/presentation` The Makefile has three rules:
+    python tester.py <files or directories>
-- `make` : Generate the pdf (Run twice if you want the table of contents)
+    there are already three directories for notes in the low, mid or high octaves, located inside the test/ directory.

-- `make read` : To open the PDF with evince
+To clean the project:
-- `make clean` : To clear all temporary files
+    make clean on any of the makefiles.

 ## Useful links